htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     controlled by a configuration macro.
-If the *condor_shadow* do not use a lazy update, and immediately ensures the changes to the job attributes are written to the job queue on disk, the semantics for the attributes are very solid (there’s only a tiny chance that the counters will be out of sync with reality), but this introduces a potentially large performance and scalability problem for a busy *condor_schedd*.
+If the *condor_shadow* do not use a lazy update, and immediately ensures the changes to the job attributes are written to the job queue on disk, the semantics for the attributes are very solid (there's only a tiny chance that the counters will be out of sync with reality), but this introduces a potentially large performance and scalability problem for a busy *condor_schedd*.
 If the *condor_shadow* uses a lazy update, there